mongodb/specifications/source/server-selection/server-selection.rst

 ~~~~~~~~~~~~~~

 Implementations MAY allow configuration of an optional, application-provided function
 that augments the server selection rules.
-The functions takes as a parameter a list
+The function takes as a parameter a list
 of server descriptions representingthe suitable servers for the read or write operation,
 and returns a list of server descriptions that should still be considered suitable.